krmaxwell/krmaxwell.github.io/_posts/2015-03-17-breach-dodecahedron.md

 categories: Security, Guest Blog
 ---

-_This post was written by guest blogger and broham extraordinaire [Kevin "@bfist" Thompson](https://twitter.com/bfist).
+_This post was written by guest blogger and broham extraordinaire [Kevin \"@bfist\" Thompson](https://twitter.com/bfist).
 For more ramblings on risk management and pro wrestling, go follow him!_

 I spend a lot of my time reading breach reports for publicly disclosed incidents or reading reports from forensic organizations about security breaches.
 A while back I noticed that our industry seems to have a fascination with geometry.
 For example, we have the CIA triad, which later gave rise to the Parkerian hexad, and as I was going over an old [Trustwave Global Security Report](http://www2.trustwave.com/rs/trustwave/images/2013-Global-Security-Report.pdf) I saw that they decided to change their breach triangle into a breach quadrilateral so that their model would better reflect the data they were seeing.
 But in the security field, more is better; why have four sides or six sides when you can have 12?
 Why have a two-dimensional shape when you can have a three-dimensional shape?
 And so it is with tongue firmly in cheek that I present the Breach Dodecahedron.